The most beautiful castles in Austria

 The fortress consists of various wings and courtyard.
 The Prince-Bishop's apartments are located in the so-called high floor.
 These include the Golden Hall, richly decorated which indicates that the fortress served the archbishops not only as a refuge in times of crisis, but frequently also as a residence, as well as the Golden Chamber, the most magnificently furnished room of the princely chambers.

-Hohensalzburg Castle was refurbished from the late 19th century onwards and became a major tourist attraction with the Festungsbahn funicular railway, opened in 1892, leading up from the town to the Hasengrabenbastei.
-It stands today as one of the best preserved castles in Europe.... view details
+Hohensalzburg Castle was refurbished from the late 19th century onwards and became a major tourist ...... view details

 This "top" is based on user ratings and it can change based on users votes; be sure to rate your favourite castles and check back soon.